“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 But “No” because many writers think their story has been stolen when another story has just a few similar elements.

 The reason so many production companies and studios require scripts to be submitted by an agent or manager is because there are a lot of crazy “writers” out there who want to sue them over stealing their idea because of some small similarity that has ZERO legitimate grounds.
 Even if the studio knows a case is ridiculous, they have to deal with it whenever a case is filed against them.
-Hence… “no unsolicited submissions are accepted.”
-Not to mention the fact they would gets tens of thousands of scripts from writers if they took them directly, and they would never get to read them.
-So agents and managers and such serve the purpose of vetting the scripts also.
+That’s why they often have very strict “no unsolicited submissions are accepted” policies — because they get sued to often even when they ARE innocent.
+Not to mention the fact they would gets tens of thousands of scripts from writers if they took them directly, ao agents and managers serve as a vetting process also… as they begin matching it up with a possible star or name director.

 However, years ago, I was hired by a producer to write a screenplay titled “Psychic Seduction.”
 When I announced this to my clients, an aspiring writer who had sent me an unsolicited pamphlet (not a script, mind you, but an instruction pamphlet on how to become psychic) threatened to sue me for stealing his idea.
 Yes, he thought I was stealing his idea because we both had the word “psychic” in our titles.
 Do you see how crazy people can be?